Anders-Markvardsen/ExtSym/README.md

 See http://www.markvardsen.net/projects/ExtSym/main.html.
-Here Open Sourced the ExtSym except for the Numerical Recipes routines used by this code.
+Here Open Sourced the ExtSym code except for the Numerical Recipes routines used by this code.

 To build the source code